canoo/DolphinJSJumpStart/README.md

     http://localhost:8080/dolphinServer/reader/

-Now you can use the editor to add and then edit some weather records.
-When you do this watch the reader application in the other browser.
+Now you can use the editor application to add and edit some weather records.
+When you do this watch the reader application in the other browser for any changes.

 ##Running the mobile sample##